ineersa/kint/README.md

     /// and
 -d($variable); // will run ob_clean() beforehand, so this dump is at the top
                    // of the page.
 Best used with dd().
+!d($variable); // will simply dump variable wrapped to html comments
 ~~~
 The latter are possible because the class analyzes the PHP code itself where it was called from.